Lafayette Theatre (Harlem): Management

 Arts critic, producer and Broadway composer Lester Walton worked as manager and dramatic lyricist for the theater from 1914 to 1916 and from 1919 to 1921.

-From 1916–1919, the theatre was managed by Quality Amusement, an entertainment business owned by producer Robert Levy.
+From 1916 to 1919, the theatre was managed by Quality Amusement, an entertainment business owned by producer Robert Levy.
 The theater drew large audiences of both Blacks and whites with his sophisticated productions and groundbreaking work with Black actors.